strymon-system/ds2/README.md

 DS2 scaling policy can also be invoked offline on a collection of metrics generated during the execution of a dataflow.
 To do so, you need:

 * A file containing the configuration of the executed dataflow.
-* A log file with the collected operator rates for one or more time windows (epochs).
+* A log file with the collected operator rates for one or more policy intervals (epochs).

 As an example, go to `controller/` and run: